Thomas Eakins Biography | Oil Painting Reproductions

 7-25-1844 Philadelphia, USA - 6-25-1916 Philadelphia, USABack to Artist IndexView Artists Paintings

 On his return to Philadelphia in 1870 he established his studio, later working as Professor of Anatomy at the Pennsylvania Academy of Fine Arts.
-In addition to figures, he painted numerous genre scenes, such as The Chess Players, which was critically acclaimed when exhibited at the Centennial Exposition of 1876.
+Besides figures, he painted many genre scenes, such as The Chess Players, which was critically acclaimed when exhibited at the Centennial Exposition of 1876.

 Eakins Portraying Sports and Sportsmen.